hanyangl5/hanyangl5.github.io/blogs/Unreal Tips Packaging Android Without Android Studio/index.md

     ![alt text](image.png)

-I have already tested this method on a prebuilt engine and a source build engine of UE 5.6.1, source build engine of ue4.26, try it out if you are interested.
+I have already tested this method on a prebuilt/source engine of UE 5.6.1,prebuilt/source engine of ue4.27, try it out if you are interested.

 > BTW, Android Studio is still necessary if you want to profile your app, you can download a portable version instead of a installer.